 Joint accounts can go underinsured if one account holder is unaware of accounts held by the other at the same bank -- for example, if a couple has $500,000 in jointly held funds at their bank, but one spouse has another $100,000 stashed in a joint account with someone else such as a child from a previous marriage.
 The total of $300,000 for that spouse exceeds the limit of coverage for joint accounts.

 This may be less common, but it is still a possibility.
-For example, money can be put into escrow for real estate transactions, used to purchase CDs as part of an investment strategy or paid as an inheritance or settlement.
+For example, money can be put into escrow for real estate transactions, used to purchase CDs as part of an investment strategy, or paid as an inheritance or settlement.
 If those deposits go into financial institutions where you already have accounts, the balances could exceed insured limits.
-The result would be that you'd be left uninsured if a portion, if any, exceeds the amount of allowed coverage.
+The result would be that you'd be left uninsured if any portion exceeds the amount of allowed coverage.

 Brokerage accounts not appropriately titled